-I drove Mum and Dad to the hospital for the results.
-We were laughing and joking in the waiting room but in a short time it would all change and our family would never be the same again..
+I drove Mum and Dad to the hospital.
+We were laughing and joking in the waiting room but in a short time it would all change and our lives would be turned upside down.

 With the consultant’s words echoing in our ears we walked out into the corridor in a state of shock and disbelief.

-My dad was old school.
-He didn’t talk about illness.
-If he was aware of a problem with his waterworks in the early stages…he didn’t talk about it but I do remember him becoming extremely agitated one day when we were out in the car because he suddenly needed to wee.
+My didn’t talk about illness.
+He was old school.
+If he was aware of a problem with his waterworks in the early stages, he didn’t talk about it but I do remember him becoming extremely agitated one day when we were out in the car because he suddenly needed to wee.
 This was in the previous summer.
-In hindsight, the signs were there.
+The signs were there.